AFOP/laravel/README.md

-# Mi primer código en Laravel
+# My First Project in Laravel